-The following were the members of the Executive Board in 2023:
+The following were the members of the Executive Board in 2024:

-- a) Ricardo Miguel dos Santos Pacheco Pires, the CEO, and - b) Vítor Paulo Paranhos Pereira.
+- a) Dr. Ricardo Miguel dos Santos Pacheco Pires, Chairman, and - b) Dr. Vítor Paulo Paranhos Pereira.

-Ricardo Pires was appointed member of the Executive Board by resolution of the Board of Directors of 5 June 2018, and became Chairman on 1 January 2022 by resolution of the Board of Directors of 3 November 2021, and Vítor Paranhos Pereira was appointed executive director by resolution of the Board of Directors of 31 January 2020, with effect from 01 March 2020.
+Mr. Ricardo Pires was appointed member of the Executive Board by resolution of the Board of Directors of 5 June 2018, and became Chairman on 1 January 2022 by resolution of the Board of Directors of 3 November 2021, and Vítor Paranhos Pereira was appointed executive director by resolution of the Board of Directors of 31 January 2020, with effect from 01 March 2020.